paul/blog.theamazingrando.com/posts/2009/a-response-to-database-versioning.markdown

-Title: A Response to "Database Versioning"
+#A Response to "Database Versioning"

 I was just going to post a comment in reply to [Adam Wiggins's Database Versioning post](http://adam.blog.heroku.com/past/2009/3/2/database_versioning/), but it ended up being pretty long, so I'll post a response here instead.